LMoller/Blog/content/post/books.md

 ---
 title: Reading List
-subtitle: Books suggested or found for many topics related to data science and social policy.
+subtitle: Books, papers and articles suggested or found for many topics related to data science and social policy.
 date: 2018-09-12
 tags: ["resource"]
 ---
-This started more as a place to keep all of the book suggestions that I've receieved, or interesting books I've come across - meaning I haven't read many of these books, but would love to.
+This started more as a place to keep all of the book and article suggestions that I've receieved, or interesting titles I've come across - meaning I haven't read many of these books/articles/papers, but would love to.
 I am SURE there are plenty I am leaving off of here - please add favorites to the comments!

 I will also continue to find all of the emails I sent myself and notes in margins of randoms notebooks to find more titles...